MorgesHAB/SolarLoon/README.md

 	sudo su -

-Edited the crontab (If it's the first time choose the open's mode, take the mode 2)
+Edited the crontab (If it's the first time, choose the open's mode, take the mode 2)

 	crontab -e